Fartomy/42-Advanced/cloud-1/README.en.md

    - Check if token is valid
    - Check if domain is configured correctly
    - Check if IP update was successful

-### Getting Help
-1. Check error logs
-2. Review troubleshooting section
-3. Open an issue with detailed error information

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.